-Whichever gym you currently train at, and wherever it is situated, you do not have to look far to witness common weight training mistakes.
+Whichever gym you currently use, and wherever it is situated, you do not have to look far to witness common weight training mistakes.
 One of the most frequently observed is trainees putting too much weight on the bar.
-They can often be observed throwing weights around far in excess of what they should be using, rather than focusing on good form and optimum muscle contraction.
+Many of these trainees attempting to gain muscle, can frequently be observed throwing weights around far in excess of what they should be using, rather than focusing on good form and optimum muscle contraction.

-The purpose of this article is to assist your muscle building efforts by helping you avoid some common weight training mistakes centred primarily around training form.
+The purpose of this article is to assist your muscle building efforts by helping you avoid some common weight training mistakes primarily related to training form.
 Sloppy exercise form is one of the most common weight training mistakes.
 Some of the reasons for this unfortunate practice will be addressed in this article, many from my own early training experience.

 Reflections on my early training mistakes

-It is an unfortunate fact for many attempting to achieve a muscular physique, that relentlessly hoisting huge weight is not the most efficient method of achieving this.
+It is an unfortunate fact for many attempting to attain a muscular physique, that relentlessly hoisting huge weight is not the most efficient method of achieving this.